ansible-collections/overview/collection_requirements.rst

 * which are unnecessary long: try to make it compact but clear
 * contain the same words / collocations in ``NAMESPACE`` and ``COLLECTION`` parts, for example ``my_system.my_system``

-If your collection is planned to be certified on Automation Hub, please consult with Red Hat Partner Engineering to ensure collection naming compatibility between the community collection on **Galaxy**.
+If your collection is planned to be certified on **Automation Hub**, please consult with Red Hat Partner Engineering through ``ansiblepartners@redhat.com`` to ensure collection naming compatibility between the community collection on **Galaxy**.

 Module naming
 -------------